Rearranged Stochastic Heat Equation: Limiting Dynamics: Characterisation and Well-posedness

-\item if $u$ is non-increasing in the sense of Definition \ref{def:1.2:U2}, then the path $(\langle \eta_t ,u \rangle)_{t \geq 0}$ is non-decreasing (with $t$) and starts from $0$ at time $0$. \end{enumerate} \end{proposition} The hypothesis that the weak limit can be constructed on the same space $(\Omega,{\mathcal A},{\mathbb P})$ as in Section \ref{sec:2} can be made without loss of generality.
-In short, this just requires the probability space to be `rich enough'\footnote{ By `rich enough', we mean that, for any distribution $\mu$ on a Polish space ${\mathcal S}$, we can construct a $\mu$-distributed random element from $\Omega$ to ${\mathcal S}$ .} (e.g., it is an atomless Polish probability space), which as additional assumption, is not a hindrance for us.
+Then, $(X_t,W_t)_{t \geq 0}$ is ${\mathbb F}$-adapted, $(X_t)_{t \geq 0}$ is $U^2({\mathbb S})$-valued (i.e., each $X_t$ has symmetric and non-increasing values, see \eqref{def:1.2:U2}) {and has time-continuous trajectories with respect to $\| \cdot \|_{2,-1}$ and time-locally bounded trajectories with respect to $\| \cdot \|_2$,} and $(W_t)_{t \geq 0}$ is an $L^2_{\rm sym}({\mathbb S})$-valued $Q$-Brownian motion with respect to ${\mathbb F}$.
+Moreover, {there exists an ${\mathbb F}$-adapted process $(\eta_t)_{t \geq 0}$ with values in $H_{\rm sym}^{-2}({\mathbb S})$, with time-continuous trajectories with respect to $\| \cdot \|_{2,-3}$ and time-locally bounded trajectories with respect to $\| \cdot \|_{2,-2}$,} such that, with probability 1, for any $u \in H^2_{\rm sym}({\mathbb S})$: \begin{enumerate} \Item \item if $u$ is non-increasing in the sense of Definition \ref{def:1.2:U2}, then the path $(\langle \eta_t ,u \rangle)_{t \geq 0}$ is non-decreasing (with $t$) and starts from $0$ at time $0$. \end{enumerate} \end{proposition} The hypothesis that the weak limit can be constructed on the same space $(\Omega,{\mathcal A},{\mathbb P})$ as in Section \ref{sec:2} can be made without loss of generality.
+In short, this just requires the probability space to be `rich enough' (e.g., it is an atomless Polish probability space, {on which we can construct arbitrarily distributed random variables with values in any other Polish space}), which as additional assumption, is not a hindrance for us.
 The claim that $(\Omega,{\mathcal A},{\mathbb P})$ can be equipped with the filtration ${\mathbb F}$ requires {a little} more care: ${\mathbb F}$ cannot be any given filtration, which is a common feature with weak limits of processes.
 We clarify the choice of ${\mathbb F}$ in the proof below.
 We do this only for the convenience of using the same notation ${\mathbb F}$ for this specific choice, as we are convinced that there is no risk of confusion for the reader.
-Similarly, denoting the second component of the weak limit by $(W_t)_{t \geq 0}$ is also rather abusive, but is justified by the fact that the second component's law in any weak limit remains that of a $Q$-Brownian motion with values in $L^2_{\rm sym}({\mathbb S})$, see \eqref{def:tilde:noise} and \eqref{eq:Q:covariance}.
+Similarly, denoting the second component of the weak limit by $(W_t)_{t \geq 0}$ is also rather abusive, but is justified by the fact that the second component's law in any weak limit remains that of a $Q$-Brownian motion with values in $L^2_{\rm sym}({\mathbb S})$, see \eqref{def:tilde:noise} and \eqref{eq:Q:covariance}. \begin{remark} The proof of Proposition \ref{prop:weak:limit:1} shows that the shape of the process $(\eta_t)_{t \geq 0}$ in \eqref{eq RSHE} can be further clarified.
+Indeed, denote by $(V_t)_{t \geq 0}$ the solution to the (usual) SHE with $X_0$ as initial condition and with $(W_t)_{t \geq 0}$ as driving noise (recalling that we keep this notation in the limit setting), i.e., the $L^2_{\rm sym}({\mathbb S})$-valued process,

-To facilitate identification of the limiting dynamics, a transformation of the scheme is considered that effectively removes difficulties arising from the presence of the noise term.
-In order to simplify the exposition, some additional notation is introduced.